Brook and Duckett shine as England beat Pakistan

 Adil Rashid took 2-32 and Reece Topley ended with 1-22 in his first match of this series as Pakistan could only limp to 158-8, despite a spirited unbeaten half-century from Shan Masood.

-The fourth T20 in this seven-match series takes place on Sunday, again in Karachi.
+The fourth T20 in the seven-match series takes place on Sunday, again in Karachi.

 Brook and Duckett stake claims

-It has been a breakthrough year for Brook, who made his T20 international debut against the West Indies in January before earning his first Test cap against South Africa earlier this month.
+It has been a breakthrough year for Brook, who made his T20 international debut against West Indies in January before earning his first Test cap against South Africa earlier this month.

-And with a T20 World Cup rapidly approaching the 23-year-old gave a timely demonstration of his class to press his claims for a spot in the World Cup side.
+And with a T20 World Cup rapidly approaching the 23-year-old gave a timely demonstration of his class to press his claims for a spot in the starting side.

 Coming in at five, his innings contained eight fours and five huge sixes - two of which came from as many balls off Usman Qadir.